SwedbankPay/developer.swedbankpay.com/payments/swish/seamless-view.md

                       under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

-> Swish is a one-phase payment method supported by the major Swedish banks.
+> Swish is a one-phase payment instrument supported by the major Swedish banks.
 In the direct e-commerce scenario, Swedbank Pay receives the Swish registered mobile number directly from the merchant UI.
 Swedbank Pay performs a payment that the payer confirms using her Swish mobile app.